 The 2020 Ossie Awards will open shortly via an online submission process.

 Winners in most categories receive a $200 prize, funded in perpetuity by a generous donation by White’s daughter, journalist and author Sally A. White.

-In 2019 there is a new award, with a $200 price for reporting on climate change.
-The award is the Monash Climate Change Communication Research Hub Prize for best Climate Change Reporting.
-Palgrave are also providing a book voucher of 200 Euros for the Best Publication award.
+In 2021, JERAA is delighted to announce that our specialist award categories are continuing thanks to our sponsors.
+The Monash Climate Change Communication Research Hub Prize for best Climate Change Reporting attracts a $200 prize.
+Intellect are also providing a book voucher of 100 GBP for the Best Publication award.

 The Mindframe for Journalism Education categories each attract a $200 prize and are sponsored by Everymind.
 The Dart Centre Asia Pacific prize is also $200, sponsored by Dart Centre Asia Pacific, and there are two $200 awards sponsored by Our Watch that recognise coverage of a violence against women issue.
 JERAA also thanks the anonymous sponsor who provides $200 for the John Newfong Prize for Reporting on Indigenous Affairs.